adrian-domanski/mern-soccer/README.md

 ```bash
 npm run build
 ```
-(Notice: this will also build frontend for the production)
+(Notice: this will also build frontend and backend for production)

 ### Usage
 1. Run application in development mode: